Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Hertfordshire and are not the council.
 About us

-The Cabinet of Hertfordshire Council met on Wednesday 22 April 2026, deciding to close two primary schools, Albury Church of England Voluntary Aided Primary School and St Nicholas Elstree Church of England Voluntary Aided Primary School, both with effect from 31 August 2026, due to persistently low pupil numbers and financial unsustainability.
-The Cabinet also approved capital spending of £18.53 million from Section 106 developer funding to support the delivery of new school places for the Harlow and Gilston Garden Town development.
+The Cabinet of Hertfordshire Council met on Wednesday 22 April 2026, making the difficult decision to close two primary schools, Albury Church of England VA Primary School and St Nicholas Elstree Church of England VA Primary School, both effective from 31 August 2026, due to persistently low pupil numbers and financial unsustainability.
+The Cabinet also approved significant capital investment for new school places to support the Harlow and Gilston Garden Town development and adopted the Dacorum Local Cycling and Walking Infrastructure Plan.

 Update on Delivery of New School Places for Gilston Development